 The floating pontoon was located and operated at the designated location according to Environmental Permit (EP).
-Concrete batching plant has been in operation which was produce about 100 m3 per day.
+Concrete batching plant has been in operation.
 For the desalination plant, no dredging work for the desalination plant intake and outfall pipelines was carried out but only land formation work.